amelliia/SQL-/README.md

 ## Conclusion

-This cohort analysis revealed patterns in customer retention, spending behavior, and long-term revenue growth.
+This cohort analysis revealed patterns in customer retention, spending behavior and long-term revenue growth.
 The retention analysis showed that most customers churn quickly, with more than half not returning after their first purchase.
 However, after this initial drop, retention stabilizes at around 20–30%, highlighting the presence of a loyal customer base that continues to engage with the business.

 While overall retention declines, the average revenue per customer increases for many cohorts over time.
 This means that the customers who remain are not only more loyal but also more valuable.
 Targeted acquisition during seasonal peaks and strategies to nurture high-value loyal customers can maximize long-term profitability and sustain revenue growth.